 The maximum number of volunteers that the base camp can accommodate is twenty and it is anticipated that this trip will fill quickly.
 Upon registering, a complete information packet will be emailed to participants that will include an equipment & gear list and directions.

 May 31 --- Cascade Mountain – High Peaks Wilderness

 Waterbars and step stones will be installed on this popular hiking trail.
 Be prepared to hike into the woods while carrying tools, daypack, and lunch.
 Anticipate project completion by late afternoon.
-FREE – no participation fee, donations appreciated
+FREE – no participation fee, donations appreciated.
+Register Now

-June 7-9: JBL Trail Work Weekend, High Peaks Wilderness - Available
+June 13-15 --- JBL Trail Work Weekend – High Peaks Wilderness

 Open to all ages, participants will camp nearby the trail project and work on a section of trail as a team.
 Arrive at base camp on Sunday evening for dinner & orientation.
 The participation fee is at the end each project description.

 Camp Sagamore is a beautiful wilderness estate once owned by the Vanderbilt family.
 The 27 historic buildings are surrounded by Wilderness and Wild Forest.
 Participants will work on various trail projects including sidecutting, blowdown removal, bridge construction, and new trail construction.
 Volunteers will be staying at one of the historical buildings at Camp Sagamore.
 Breakfast and dinner will be provided in the dining room.
 After dinner, participants will be free to explore the property.
 There is a $325 participation fee.
 Register Now